bkoz/jenkins/README.md

 $ oc expose service frontend-prod
 $ oc get routes
 ```
-Watch pod activity.
+Watch for the jenkins pod to become ready and visit it's route.
 ```
-$ oc get pods -o wide -w
+$ oc get pods
 ```
-Examine the image streams before and after the Jenkins build and take note of the TAG column.
-Visit the Jenkins site and start the build.

-Create 2 Jenkins pipelines, one to build the dev image and a second to
+Login to Jenkins and create a dev and a promote pipeline , one to build the dev image and a second to
-tag (promote) the latest image to production.
+tag (promote) the latest dev image to production.
 Perhaps the 2 pipelines could be stages in a single pipeline with
 an approval process between the stages?

 Dev pipeline
 ```
 node {
        stage 'build'